dstrazzeri/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- useRouteMatch() makes it easy to build relative route paths and link locations that can assist in creating a more generalized and flexible code.

 1. How would you explain form validation to someone who has never programmed before?

+- Form validation simply allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.

 1. In 1-2 sentences, define end to end testing.

+-End to end testing simulates actual user actions and is designed to test how a real user would likely use the application.

 ## Instructions